teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/m.md

 ## End Result!

-If everything went well, after the second refinement you should be able to get to something like this:
+If everything went well, after the second round of refinements you should be able to get to something like this:

 ![result1](m.assets/result1.png)